metaparticle-io/package/tutorials/dotnet/tutorial.md

 }
 ```

-Now if you run this with `mvn compile exec:java -Dexec.mainClass=io.metaparticle.tutorial.Main` your webserver will be successfully exposed on port 8080.
+Now if you run this with `dotnet run` your webserver will be successfully exposed on port 8080.

 ## Replicating and exposing on the web.
 As a final step, consider the task of exposing a replicated service on the internet.
-To do this, we're going to expand our suage of the `@Runtime` tag.
+To do this, we're going to expand our suage of the `Metaparticle.Runtime.Config` tag.
 First we will
 add a `replicas` field, which will specify the number of replicas.
 Second we will
 set our execution environment to `metaparticle` which will launch the service
 into the currently configured Kubernetes environment.